rossiptr/SOP-development/internship.md

 ### 2.1 Internship Phases

 >[!CAUTION]
+>
 > Any violation of following policies may result in immediate termination of the internship.

 >[!WARNING]
+>
 > - Internship outside of BMW Lab NTUST is **not** allowed without prior approval from the mentor.
 > - Interns are **not** allowed to work on any other projects during the internship period without prior approval from the mentor.

 1. **Probation Period**

->[!TIPS]
+>[!TIP]
 > We suggest the interns can start the probation period before the active semester started in your university.

 - Duration: 1–3 months (negotiable, based on your performance).
 - Objective: To assess suitability for formal internship continuation.
 - Tasks include Trello setup, daily activity logging, and mentor-assigned milestones.

 3. **On-site Internship**
    - Commences post-probation, upon mentor approval.